open-organization/open-decision-framework/ODF-community.md

 </tr>
 <tr valign="top">
 <td rowspan=3 width=33%><strong>Begin with the end in mind</strong><br/>
- • Demonstrate alignment with Red Hat's strategy, mission, culture, and values<br/><br/>
+ • Demonstrate alignment with strategy, mission, culture, and values<br/><br/>
  • Outline the steps you've taken to make this decision openly<br/><br/>
  • Highlight use of this framework<br/><br/>
  • Tell associates where to find detailed information<br/><br/>